zephchanch/copula-tool-for-risk-integration/README.md

-# copula-tool-for-risk-integration

-A Couplua Tool For Risk Integration - Capstone Final Year Project
+# A Couplua Tool For Risk Integration - Capstone Final Year Project

 The thesis investigates the use of copulas as a statistical model to describe the marginal and dependence structure of multivariate risk probability distributions.
 Both bottom-up and top-down approaches are compared to simulate joint capital requirements for market risk and credit risk.